tari-project/tari/RFC/src/Glossary.md

 ## SynchronisationState

 The current synchronisation state of a [Base Node].
-This can either be `synchronising` or `up-to-date`.
+This can either be
+* `new` - The blockchain state is empty and is waiting for synchronisation to begin.
+* `synchronising` - The blockchain state is in the process of synchronising with the rest of the network.
+* `synchronised` - The blockchain state has synchronised with the rest of the network and is in a position to validate transactions.

 ## Transaction